 When Smallmouth do go deep, they seem to like the 30 to 40 foot depth range If you are fishing deep water in late summer or early fall, then bouncing a worm colored Tube Jig off the bottom also works real well.
 When fishing shallow rock shoals, yellow or white spinner baits as well as shallow diving crank baits have proven deadly.

-In our smaller Ontario Canadian Shield Lakes that we fish like Sumac and Conifer Lake, we are prone to using a big worm on a bass hook with no weight and just let the worm slowly sink down to the bottom along a ridge.
+In our smaller Ontario Canadian Shield Lakes that we fish, like Sumach, we are prone to using a big worm on a bass hook with no weight and just let the worm slowly sink down to the bottom along a ridge.

 When you are drifting over the ridge, just jig it towards you about 2 or 3 feet and then let the worm sink again, repeating this step several times.
 When the bass hits the worm, let off on your bail and let the bass swim 3 to 5 seconds and then set your hook.
 Real worms work the best but tube jigs will also work.